CodeYourFuture/syllabus/docs/git/index.md

 ### Exercise 6 (10 minutes)

-1. Clone https://github.com/CodeYourFuture/git-log-example (if you forgot how, check the cheatsheet TODO: Link)
+1. Clone https://github.com/CodeYourFuture/git-log-example (if you forgot how, check the [cheatsheet](./cheatsheet)
 2. Have a read of the file called `README.md`.
 See if you can find a problem in the file.
 3. Look through the history in GitHub Desktop.
 See if you can work out when and why the problem was introduced.
 4. Make a pull request fixing the problem.